ralsina/locche/README.md

 Some neat features:

 * You can hack Locche inside Locche.
-* You can go back to previous versions of the text
+* You can go back to previous versions of the text (or Locche) from any copy of Locche
 * It uses no server whatsoever (other than a CDN to get JS and codemirror)

 What's missing?